austin89213/Ecommerce_Website/Notes/Notes.md

   https://www.codingforentrepreneurs.com/blog/s3-static-media-files-for-django
   (1) change the policy json form <your bucket name> to real bucket name (2) rewrite the region to where you are in aws/conf.py

+Error Page handling
+  Use builtin pages as templates for rendering